UPMC Presbyterian: 2020 Coronavirus pandemic

+New Hospital

+On September 26, 2018, UPMC unveiled plans for a new 18-story, 900000 sqfoot tower with 620 private rooms, UPMC Heart and Transplant Hospital at UPMC Presbyterian on the site of the former Children's Hospital.

 The hospital is designed to highlight the world-famous transplant program at UPMC, made famous by pioneer, Dr. Thomas Starzl.
 UPMC Heart and Transplant Hospital will be the region's largest hospital dedicated to one specialty.

-The addition will add 900,000 square feet to space on the UPMC Presbyterian campus, without adding any beds overall.
-Patient care units at Presbyterian will be converted to offices.
+The patient care units at Presbyterian will be converted to offices after the tower opens.
 UPMC has also announced that they would be partnering with technology firm Microsoft to build the hospitals, integrating technology into the design to help reduce the friction between technology and healthcare workers.

-In May 2021, UPMC announced that the new date for construction would be near the end of 2022 due to a mixture of both the COVID-19 pandemic and labor shortages.
+In May 2021, UPMC announced that the new date for construction would be in the second quarter of 2022 due to a mixture of both the COVID-19 pandemic and labor shortages.

+In August, the plans for the tower had been changed to 17-stories and 636 beds.

 A night-time look at the construction of New UPMC Presbyterian Hospital from Fifth Ave and Bouquet St.

 In December 2021, UPMC announced that they had bought another section of land adjacent to the site and started meeting with local community and planning boards with the hope to begin construction on the new hospital by the end of 2022.

-In June 2022, UPMC broke ground on the structure.
-The structure is currently known as the "New UPMC Presbyterian."
+On June 14, 2022, UPMC broke ground on the $1.5 billion tower.

-Teaching hospital
+On October 1, 2024, the tower was topped out.

+On July 22, 2025, a local couple philanthropists donated $65 million for the tower, after the donation it was named the Daniel G and Carole L Kamin Tower.

+In December, the cost of the tower was reduced to $1.3 billion.
+The Daniel G and Carole L Kamin Tower is expected to open January 24, 2027.

+About

+Campus

 Since UPMC Presbyterian is a teaching hospital, it is affiliated with the University of Pittsburgh School of Medicine and is physically conjoined to the medical school's primary facility, Scaife Hall.
 UPMC Presbyterian is also connected via enclosed pedestrian bridges and tunnels to UPMC Montefiore hospital, UPMC Western Psychiatric Hospital, the Eye & Ear Institute, Falk Clinic, the University of Pittsburgh School of Nursing's Victoria Hall, the University of Pittsburgh's Lothrop Hall student residence, and multiple university biomedical science towers.